Code-Institute-Submissions/NSC15-footballcasuals_NovResub/README.md

 - DevTools - Dev tools was used through the project to test responsiveness, and design layouts
 - Stripe false bank cards - To put purchases into practise to carry out testing and handle checkout correctly.
+- Extensive time spent in the development server testing functionality as functions were created
+- Debug False testing completed at intervals within development to confirm functions are correct in production environment instead of encountering errors within a final code push up to project submission
+- Bag functionality testing - items added into the bag multiple times, which updates the navbar bag price display, and product information is viewable in the bag page.
+Test delete product from bag works, which then also switches the bag display page to say there are no products in the bag and a handy button to return to the products page.
+- Newsletter accepts an email and shows a feedback message.

 ## Deployment